MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-models.md

 These snippets use `custom' and `mlfow`.

 - `custom` is a type that refers to a model file.
-For example.
 - `mlflow` is a type that refers to a model trained with [mlflow](how-to-use-mlflow-cli-runs.md).
 MLflow trained model are in a folder that contains the `MLmodel file`, `model file`, `conda dependecies` and the `requirements.txt`.

 ### Registering model as an asset in Azure Machine Learning using CLI